brettz9/eslint-plugin-jsdoc/README.md

 either, e.g., it will also not complain if `a` or `b` do not have their own documentation).
 Defaults to `true`.

+<a name="user-content-eslint-plugin-jsdoc-rules-require-param-options-32-permittedtags-1"></a>
+<a name="eslint-plugin-jsdoc-rules-require-param-options-32-permittedtags-1"></a>
+##### <code>permittedTags</code>

+Array of tags (e.g., `['typedef']`) whose presence will indicate that the rule will only be enforced when the whitelisted tags are present.
+(When absent, the default behavior will be followed of the rule being enforced on all blocks in all allowable contexts (assuming there are no `exemptedBy` tags present).)

 <a name="user-content-eslint-plugin-jsdoc-rules-require-param-options-32-usedefaultobjectproperties-1"></a>
 <a name="eslint-plugin-jsdoc-rules-require-param-options-32-usedefaultobjectproperties-1"></a>
 ##### <code>useDefaultObjectProperties</code>